-Want to find out more about low VOC paints?
-The difference between natural and acrylic paints ?
-Or need help to decide which paint or wood finish to use?
+Want to find out more about low VOC paints, or the difference between natural and acrylic paints ?
+Need help to decide which paint or wood finish to use?

-The answers to many of these queries can be found in our Frequently Asked Questions below.
+The answer to many of these queries can be found in our Frequently Asked Questions below.

 1.1 What's the difference between low VOC paint and natural paint?

 Low VOC paints are conventional acrylic wall paints, which have been formulated to minimise VOCs in them.